optimist991/hillel-ts/README.md

 # TypeScript Homework Repository

+Hello m8!
+Glad you visited this repo.
+Just want to say to you - Good luck, fella!

 ## Overview

 This repository contains TypeScript homework assignments, organized by folders (e.g., `homework1`, `homework2`, etc.).
 Each folder includes TypeScript files with solutions to the assigned tasks.